Leafy green vegetables are incredible for our health. They’re often put on a pedestal in the nutrition world, and for good reasons.

-A healthy diet needs to be balanced, and enjoyable.
-So, please don’t obsess over getting in your leafy greens because you will be just fine if you miss out for a few days (or weeks).
+A healthy diet needs to be balanced and enjoyable.
+Don’t obsess over eating enough leafy greens; you’ll be fine if you miss recommended intake levels for a few days (or weeks).

 This article covers: